 Differences Between Fresco Lime-Paint and Marrakech Walls.

-The best way of applying Fresco is by using our special lime-paint brush, a 100% Chinese pig-haired brush.
+The best way of applying Fresco is by using our special lime-paint brush, a long polyester-haired brush.
 The long strands provide a reliable structure to the paint and a textured effect.
 It’s not possible to apply Fresco by a roller!

 Depending on dilution, the result can vary from a high covering finish on the wall to a transparent lime-wash over wood or brick.

 The result is a matte finish, with different color shades (if colored) and the subtle texture of the brush, either in vertical, linear strokes or in a random cross-hatching way.

 This is a heavier bodied paint, like lime-plaster paint, to either create the look of a concrete finish or a Tadelakt (Venetian Plaster) finish.
 The possibilities are endless, from a basic, minimalistic, stone-look wall to a high-gloss marble look and anything in between.

 The application goes by a roller or a big brush, after about 10-15 minutes smoothened by our special trowel with rounded edges.
 The trowel part defines the basic texture, from perfectly smooth to heavy troweled or smooth with some charming imperfections.

 After the application, it’s possible to create the finish you envisioned, by;